-The MIC22205 has a combination of internal and external stability compensation to simplify the circuit for small, high efficiency designs.
+The MIC22705 has a combination of internal and external stability compensation to simplify the circuit for small, high-efficiency designs.
 In such designs, voltage mode conversion is often the optimum solution.
-Voltage mode is achieved by creating an internal ramp signal, and using the output of the error amplifier to modulate the pulse width of the switch node, thereby maintaining output voltage regulation.
-With a typical gain bandwidth of 100kHz-200kHz, the MIC22205 is capable of extremely fast transient response.
+Voltage mode is achieved by creating an internal 1MHz ramp signal and using the output of the error amplifier to modulate the pulse width of the switch node, thereby maintaining output voltage regulation.
+With a typical gain bandwidth of 100kHz - 200kHz, the MIC22705 is capable of extremely fast transient responses.

-The MIC22205 is designed to be stable with a typical application using a $1\mu H$ inductor and a $47\mu F$ ceramic (X5R) output capacitor.
-These values can be varied, depending on the size, cost, and efficiency, and still keep the LC natural frequency $$\left(\frac{1}{2 \times \pi \times \sqrt{L \times C}}\right)$$ less than 26 kHz to ensure stability.
+The MIC22705 is designed to be stable with a typical application using a $1\mu H$ inductor and a $100\mu F$ ceramic (X5R) output capacitor.
+These values can be varied dependent upon the tradeoff between size, cost and efficiency, keeping the LC natural frequency stability can be achieved.
 The minimum recommended inductor value is $0.47\mu H$ and minimum recommended output capacitor value is $22\mu F$.
-The trade-off with changing these values is that with a larger inductor, there is a reduced peak-to-peak current, which yields a greater efficiency at lighter loads.
-A larger output capacitor will improve transient response by providing a larger hold-up reservoir of energy to the output.
+The tradeoff between changing these values is that with a larger inductor, there is a reduced peak-to-peak current which yields a greater efficiency at lighter loads.
+A larger output capacitor will improve transient response by providing a larger hold up reservoir of energy to the output.